ESDRobotics/Loli/README.md

-# Lego2
+# Lollipop
-Repo for programs for Lego2 robot.
+This repo contains the code for Lollipop, our Create robot for the double elimination rounds.